Mortisshadow/minimal-tv-icons/README.md

 Provide a clean, official SVG of the app logo.
 I will then export it in all four resolutions (4K, Full HD, 1280x720, 1280x768) with a matching background.

 **Option B — Do it yourself**
-Use the icon builder tool (link coming soon) to generate all four resolutions yourself and open a pull request.
+Create the icons yourself in all four resolutions following the existing style, and open a pull request.

 Requests without source material or with low-quality logos will not be fulfilled.
+There is no guarantee or timeframe for when a requested icon will be added.

 To submit a request, open a GitHub Issue and include the app name and your SVG or a link to a high-quality source.